A poem written as a metaphor for changes in life and new relationships

 How much bread goes to waste every day?
 Does it go stale, or does it go moldy?
 The solution is easy.

 What is the best cat litter for your feline companion?
-Five brands are compared with their advantages and disadvantages listed to help you decide.
+Eight brands are compared with their advantages and disadvantages listed to help you decide.

 If you want to try panning for gold, you might want to practice the techniques at home in your own yard.